Pieta with Canon Lluís Desplà: Crucial figures

-Desplà sits next to Mary and Death of Christ.
+Desplà kneels next to Mary and Christ.

-The painting distinguishes two crucial figures, St. Jerome and Canon Liuís Desplà, who are side by side with the Virgin Mary as the central focus, grieving over the death of her son Jesus.
-St. Jerome is a priest who wears a red and white church robe and reads through the scriptures of the bible while kneeling to the side of death Christ.
-Below St. Jerome, Bermejo included St. Jerome's feline companion, a lion, in the scene to reference how St. Jerome tamed the beast in the wildness.
-Canon Desplà is an archdeacon wearing thick dark robes who held an influential position in Barcelona.
+Two figures, Saint Jerome and Canon Liuís Desplà, who to the sides of Virgin Mary and the dead Jesus, who are the central focus.
+Jerome is a cardinal who wears a red and white robe and reads through the bible (he was the translator of the standard Latin Vulgate text) while kneeling to the side of the dead Christ.
+Below Jerome, Bermejo included Jerome's usual symbol and companion, a lion, which in his legend Jerome had tamed in the wildness.
+Canon Desplà is an archdeacon wearing thick dark robes, who held an influential position in Barcelona.
 Desplà was fascinated by Bermejo's Flemish techniques and works of art and became a personal client.
-Desplà requested Bermejo to include a portrait of him as a participant in the Christian drama of the Piedad scene.
-Desplà intended to portray and publicize his authoritative position as an Archdeacon to demonstrate his piety by kneeling on the right side along the Virgin Mary and the death of Christ by showing his devoutness and remorse within the scene.
-Also, he wanted to be in the same scene as St. Jerome, whom he adores, one of the scholarly fathers of the church.
+Desplà requested Bermejo to include a portrait of him as a participant in the Christian drama of the Pieta scene.
+Desplà intended to portray and publicize his position as an archdeacon to demonstrate his piety by kneeling on the right side along the Virgin Mary and the death of Christ by showing his devoutness and remorse within the scene.
+Also, he wanted to be in the same scene as Jerome, one of the scholarly Doctors of the Church.
 Bermejo does not idealize Desplà; he paints the archdeacon with sagging skin under his eyes.

 The three leading figures in the foreground (Jesus, Mary, and Jerome), Bermejo have detailed facial expressions.
-St. Jerome looks sad while going through the bible.
+Jerome looks sad while going through the bible.
 Jesus gives a breathless look after his final moments living on earth.
 The unique saddened expression of the Virgin Mary shows a good display of her half-closed eyes, slightly parted lips, and downward curved corners of her mouth.
 The haloes on their heads symbolize their holy devotion.
 Bermejo included two types of gold rays: Jesus and St. Jerome have star-shaped gold rays, while the Virgin Mary has circular gold rays.